Six Of The Best Things To Do In Marylebone

 Opened in 1828, Regent’s Park Zoo is one of the world’s oldest animal enclosures and was originally conceived as a location for the scientific study of the various species housed there.
 Over the years, the zoo has transformed into a hub of conservation, housing more than 750 species from around the globe, and playing an important role in the study of animals.

 Today, the zoo is a family favourite, where visitors can enjoy attractions like the Land of the Lions, Penguin Beach, and the Gorilla Kingdom.
-Open daily from 10 am to 4 pm during the winter months (with extended hours in summer including nocturnal trips to encounter the more elusive residents), it’s best to visit early on weekdays to avoid crowds.
+Open daily from 10 am to 4 pm during the winter months (with extended hours in summer, including nocturnal trips to encounter the more elusive residents), it’s best to visit early on weekdays to avoid crowds.
 Families and animal lovers alike will find it an engaging and inspiring activity on the edges of Marylebone.

 The Sherlock Holmes Museum

-The museum is open daily from 9:30 am to 6 pm, but it’s worth arriving early, especially on weekends, to beat any possible queues.
+The museum is open daily from 9:30 am to 6 pm, but it’s worth arriving early, especially on weekends, to beat the queues.
 Whether you're a devoted fan of the books or simply curious to learn more about Victorian London, this delightful recreation offers a glimpse into the world of literature's most famous sleuth.

 The Wallace Collection